nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 #### Conformance

-- The data holder organisation **MUST** implement the functionality of a policy decision point
+- The data holder organisation **MUST** enforce the rules as described in the commonly defined rego policy for this use case
 - The data holder organisation **MAY** implement a rego-interpreter as pasrt of its policy decision point.

 The following guidelines **MUST** be taken into account when designing new policies: